mearleycf/obsyncit/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Support

+If you encounter any issues or need assistance:

+1. Check the [Issues](../../issues) section for known problems
+2. Check the logs (usually in ~/.obsyncit/logs/ or %APPDATA%\obsyncit\logs\)
+3. Run with --debug flag for more detailed logging
+4. Open a new issue with logs and steps to reproduce